Amandus Church (Freiberg am Neckar): Frescos and paintings

 The east wall of the church bears a large colourful medieval fresco showing a scene of the Resurrection.
 It was discovered during the 1958 restoration.

 The coffered ceiling and the two transoms were first painted in the Middle Ages.
 Traces can still be seen underneath Hans Stiegler's ornamental Rococo decorations.
 The panels were also originally decorated with golden hemispheres.

-The most striking embellishments are Stiegler’ oils covering the whole length of the gallery balustrades.
+The most striking embellishments are Stiegler's oils covering the whole length of the gallery balustrades.
 On the manorial gallery to the south they show Christ, the twelve apostles and the four evangelists.
 On the men's gallery biblical history from the Creation to the Last Judgment and the Trinity is depicted consecutively along the west and north sides.

 The Renaissance painting by Jörg Herzog in the chancel above the entrance to the vestry shows the creation of man in paradise and the story of Cain and Abel.
 To the left of the eastern chancel window, Moses with the ten commandments is depicted, while his brother Aaron is portrayed to the right of the window.
 The painting of the Creation on the chancel side of the triumphal arch could not be restored.